 The Maltese business environment is one of change and diversification.
 From an agrarian base Malta has expanded into bio-technology, pharmaceutical, healthcare, engineering, logistics, aviation, maritime, electronics, hospitality, ICT and software development, and financial services.

 Intense infrastructural development and educational investment has provided Malta with a strong base for business development and progress.
-Malta offers a strategic position in the Mediterranean coupled with a modern transportation system with a Freeport and frequent air link to Europe, North Africa and the Middle East, right in the centre of a strong localised hub of activity coupled with a modern developed telecommunications system with wireless internet connections, VOIP, WiMax, 3G and 4G.
+Malta offers a strategic position in the Mediterranean coupled with a modern transportation system.
+With a Freeport and frequent air link to North Africa and the Middle East, it is right in the centre of a strong hub of activity.
+All that coupled with a modern developed telecommunications system with wireless internet connections, VOIP, WiMax, 3G and 4G.

-Outside of serious health risks most imports are unrestricted and nor are there many volume based quotas, however clearance is required for certain products such as pharmaceuticals and livestock, as similarly found in other European Countries.
-Where goods are imported from non-EU countries a duty may be levied on top of VAT and is based on the transaction value, transport cost, handling charge, and insurance to the place of importation.
+Outside of serious health risks most imports are unrestricted and nor are there many volume based quotas.
+However clearance is a must for certain products such as pharmaceuticals and livestock, as similarly found in other European Countries.
+On goods imported from non-EU countries a duty is due on top of VAT.
+It is based on the transaction value, transport cost, handling charge, and insurance to the place of importation.
 However goods that enter through the Freeport or goods under custom control are not subject to duty.
 There are also tax incentives and subsidies for job creation, especially when disadvantaged groups are employed, such as registered disabled, single parents with a dependent, and those who have been long unemployed.
-And through the Income Tax Act electronic commerce can also benefit from tax credits on the value of their capital expenditure for developing e-Business.
+In addition, through the Income Tax Act electronic commerce can also benefit from tax credits on the value of their capital expenditure for developing e-Business.

 Legal and Tax framework